contentauth/c2pa-rs/README.md

 ## State of the project

 This is an early release (version 0.x.x) of the project.
-The minor version number (0.x.0) will be incremented when there are breaking API changes, which may happen frequently.
+The minor version number (0.x.0) is incremented when there are breaking API changes, which may happen frequently.

 The SDK:
 * Supports a variety of image and video formats.
 For details, see [c2patool supported file formats](https://opensource.contentauthenticity.org/docs/c2patool/#supported-file-formats).